-\item {\bf Broader impacts} \item[] Question: Does the paper discuss both potential positive societal impacts and negative societal impacts of the work performed? \item[] Answer: \answerNA{} \item[] Justification: We do not anticipate any notable direct societal impact. \item[] Guidelines: \begin{itemize} \item The answer NA means that there is no societal impact of the work performed. \item If the authors answer NA or No, they should explain why their work has no societal impact or why the paper does not address societal impact. \item Examples of negative societal impacts include potential malicious or unintended uses (e.g., disinformation, generating fake profiles, surveillance), fairness considerations (e.g., deployment of technologies that could make decisions that unfairly impact specific groups), privacy considerations, and security considerations. \item The conference expects that many papers will be foundational research and not tied to particular applications, let alone deployments.
+\item {\bf Broader impacts} \item[] Question: Does the paper discuss both potential positive societal impacts and negative societal impacts of the work performed? \item[] Answer: \answerYes{} \item[] Justification: \S~\ref{sec:conclusion} discusses potential positive impact through improved scientific or analytical gridded-data fidelity and the negative risk of distorting application-relevant structures when the method is used outside its applicability conditions. \item[] Guidelines: \begin{itemize} \item The answer \answerNA{} means that there is no societal impact of the work performed. \item If the authors answer \answerNA{} or \answerNo, they should explain why their work has no societal impact or why the paper does not address societal impact. \item Examples of negative societal impacts include potential malicious or unintended uses (e.g., disinformation, generating fake profiles, surveillance), fairness considerations (e.g., deployment of technologies that could make decisions that unfairly impact specific groups), privacy considerations, and security considerations. \item The conference expects that many papers will be foundational research and not tied to particular applications, let alone deployments.
 However, if there is a direct path to any negative applications, the authors should point it out.
-For example, it is legitimate to point out that an improvement in the quality of generative models could be used to generate deepfakes for disinformation.
+For example, it is legitimate to point out that an improvement in the quality of generative models could be used to generate Deepfakes for disinformation.
 On the other hand, it is not needed to point out that a generic algorithm for optimizing neural networks could enable people to train models that generate Deepfakes faster. \item The authors should consider possible harms that could arise when the technology is being used as intended and functioning correctly, harms that could arise when the technology is being used as intended but gives incorrect results, and harms following from (intentional or unintentional) misuse of the technology. \item If there are negative societal impacts, the authors could also discuss possible mitigation strategies (e.g., gated release of models, providing defenses in addition to attacks, mechanisms for monitoring misuse, mechanisms to monitor how a system learns from feedback over time, improving the efficiency and accessibility of ML). \end{itemize}